 On this page you can find information about my current teaching interests and activities.

-I have always had an extremely good rapport with my students, which I believe creates an effective atmosphere for learning.
-Throughout the semester, I take the time to reflect and put myself in the student’s shoes, so that I can relate to how my materials are being communicated.
+I have always had an extremely good rapport with my students, which I believe creates an effective learning atmosphere.
+Throughout the semester, I take the time to reflect and put myself in the student’s shoes, so that I can relate to my material delivery.
 I am proactive in learning each of my student’s names and interests.
-I regularly ask about how things are going inside and outside of the classroom, and specifically show interest and mentor students in their career developments.
-I take efforts to demonstrate that I care about them as a person and that they are not just a number in my classroom.
-I enjoy keeping in touch with alumni in via LinkedIn and email.
-My relationships have often developed into guest speakers from alumni that benefit my teachings.
-I enjoy teaching and take pride in developing both a professional and personal relationship with my students.
+I regularly ask about how things are going inside and outside of the classroom, and also enjoy mentoring students in their career decisions.
+I take efforts to develop professional and personal relationships with my students.
+I want my students to know that I care about them as a person and that they are not just a number.
+I enjoy keeping in touch with alumni via LinkedIn and email.
+My alumni relationships have often developed into guest speakers that benefit my teaching.
 I believe teaching is one of the most important parts of my professional life.
-I consider it a privilege to have the opportunity to interact and share my knowledge and experiences with the future leaders of the business world.
+I consider it a privilege to have the opportunity to share my knowledge and experiences to shape the future leaders of the business world.